brianwisti/rgb-brain-hugo/site/content/post/2024/01/Rebuilding My Public Brain.md

 Storing the whole thing in a [PKM](../../../card/PKM.md) makes it easier to find mentions and follow cross-references, eventually ensuring some kind of consistency in site structure.

-# Okay, How?
+## Okay, How?

-## Building the vault
+### Building the vault

 Most of the details and reasoning are over where I describe [How These Notes are Organized](../../../card/How%20These%20Notes%20are%20Organized.md).
 Basically I have a private folder for new notes, a private folder for journaling, and a private folder for vault templates.
 Everything else is public.

 The process itself was manual:

-* drop all the Markdown from my Hugo site into [Post](../../_index.md)
+* drop all the Markdown from my Hugo site into `post/`
 * arrange posts by year and month so they match permalink expectations, cleaning up and extracting (laughably minimal) new notes for recurring topics as I go; sometimes a post no longer has even personal historical relevance, so I remove it
-* periodically review those new notes, maybe flesh them out a little bit, and move them to public [Card](../../../card/_index.md)
+* periodically review those new notes, maybe flesh them out a little bit, and move them to public `card/`
-* Drop in my *Config* files, clean them up a tiny bit, and pinky-promise I'll do more with them later
+* Drop in my config files, clean them up a tiny bit, and pinky-promise I'll do more with them later

 This process of evaluation and refactoring was fundamentally manual, so I limited the plugins to what I needed to mark progress and visually distinguish links.